 The Board consisting of 13 members is the directing body of the AECM.

-Vice-chairmen of the Board are
+Vice-presidents of the board are

 – Mr. Urmas Klaas (Mayor of Tartu City).